Seal of Dane County County of Dane

 Week 2: Little Farmer

 Cock-a-doodle-do!
-It is time to learn about how to take care of basic farm animals by visiting a local farm.
+It is time to learn about how to take care of our gardens and domesticated animals.
 Campers will also complete farm related games, cooking, crafts, and more!
-This camp will also prepare our garden for summer growing.
+Campers will take a field trip to Troy’s Garden.

 Week 4: Water Exploration